 My study and my home, for that matter, are starting to become overrun with books.
 Actually, this started a long time ago but I prefer to ignore the realization as long as possible.
 Regardless of sagging shelves, loaded boxes and growing stacks, I continue to collect books.
 I recently told my wife I would address this addiction immediately.
 I would attack it with energetic vigor and a dogged determination.
 I will hold the line!

 So with that in mind this past week I added three more books to my Mark Twain collection.

 I already have the Complete 29 Volume Oxford Collection of Mark Twain’s works, a CD collection of his private letters, and a couple boxes of his books in various paperback editions.
 You see, when I read I use a pencil to underline memorable passages and make marginalia.
 I’m a slow reader, taking in every word and every punctuation mark.
 If I don’t underline passages I’m not likely to find them when I go looking for them.
-I can’t bring myself to write in my hard cover books.
+I can’t bring myself to write in my hardcover books.
 That’s irreverent!
 Well at least not in the one’s I consider my collection stock.
-This means I collect the hardback books and in some cases, like my Mark Twain collection, and I buy a paperback version so I can write in that book.
+This means I collect the hardcover books and in some cases, like my Mark Twain collection, I buy a paperback version so I can write in that book.

 If you don’t already, one day I’ll have to write a post on why you should read Mark Twain.
 But that’s for another day.

 Well if you weren’t already aware, Mark Twain’s writings, beside being humorous, a work of art and fun to read, mark a transition in the history of American literature.
 Ernest Hemingway famously commented: